amirahnasihah/backend-development/08-standard-conforming-api/swagger-tutorial.md

 - Install the packages using (continuation from previous module libraryApi).
 - create a file “/config/swagger.config.js” in that file we can begin declaring our swagger config.
+- go to "package.json" and change the `"version": "0.1.0"` and import the file into "swagger.config.js".

 ```bash
 $ npm install swagger-jsdoc swagger-ui-express